rozek/blockly-ai-playground/README.md

 To get rid of CORS errors as a browser user, you may install a browser extension that adds the necessary CORS headers to server requests, allowing cross-origin requests to succeed.
 However, this method should be used only for development purposes, as it can introduce security risks if used indiscriminately.

-Here is an example for a free extension for Chrome browsers (and compatible ones)
+Here is an example for a free extension for Chrome browsers (and compatible ones) - [this](https://chromewebstore.google.com/detail/cross-domain-cors/mjhpgnbimicffchbodmgfnemoghjakai) one works fine and is free.

 ![CORS Unblocking Extension](CORS-Unblocking.png)